rbobkoskie3/OS/README.md

 Receiving objects: 100% (160/160), 139.43 KiB | 0 bytes/s, done.
 Resolving deltas: 100% (17/17), done.

-// Change the current working directory to your local repository, and
-// Stage the file(s) for commit to your local repository, e.g., copy files into the
+// Change the current working directory to your local repository, and stage the file(s) for commit to your local repository, e.g., copy files into the local repository: git add .
-// local repository:
-   git add .

 C:\PYCODE\GTECH GITHUB>cd GEORGIA-TECH